diefenbach/django-lfs/docs/user/management/catalog/products.rst

     Your unique product id.

 Manufacturer
     Product :doc:`manufacturer </user/management/shop/manufacturers>`.
+If you
-If you have defined more than 20 manufacturers then this field is shown as autocomplete (start typing to see hints).
+    have defined more than 20 manufacturers then this field is shown as auto complete (start typing to see hints).

 SKU manufacturer
     The unique product id of the manufacturer (external SKU).